 “Are you with us?”
 Izusa pawed at Nan’s cheek.
 Her voice retained its chipper tone, but she furrowed her eyebrows in concern.

-The gig was up, the illusion lifted, the reality that mirrored the strangest of delusions thrust into plain sight, as irrevocable as the swelling store of whym that continued to grow within her.
+The gig was up, the illusion lifted, the reality that mirrored the strangest of delusions thrust into plain sight, as irrevocable as the store of whym that continued to swell within her.

 “Yes, you died.”